-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 The medical system runs on a just-in-time economy, much like the rest of the world, and products are made to order and they depend on these very long international supply chains, many of which have fractured in this pandemic.
 So, for example, Hubei Province, where the pandemic first took off in China, is also one of the world's leading centers for manufacturing medical masks.
 So the fact that the pandemic hit that region first and hardest really exacerbated the shortage of medical supplies.
 There's also now a shortage of the swabs that people used to collect viral samples as the very first step of testing.
 And one of the companies that leads the manufacture of those swabs is based in northern Italy, which is one of the centers of the pandemic in Europe. ...

 It's really bad luck that both of those regions were particularly hit, but you could envisage the same problems for all sorts of other areas.
 I think this is what happens when you rely on a medical system that depends on these large international chains and that really don't have a lot of capacity to flex and surge in the event of a crisis.
-And that's especially bad now, because the pandemic has spread so quickly that the entire world is facing down the same problem at the same time, and is after the same supplies at the same time — which really has stretched many of these supply chains to a breaking point.
+And that's especially bad now, because the pandemic has spread so quickly that the entire world is facing down the same problem at the same time and is after the same supplies at the same time — which really has stretched many of these supply chains to a breaking point.
 Everyone is after the same supplies and there aren't enough of those supplies to go around.
 Everyone is competing with each other instead of cooperating, because the crisis has spread so quickly.

 On rolling out a COVID-19 vaccine

 The first steps so far have actually been encouragingly quick.
-A vaccine candidate has already entered early safety trials after a record breakingly short time from actually identifying and sequencing the genome of this new virus.
+A vaccine candidate has already entered early safety trials after a record-breakingly short time from actually identifying and sequencing the genome of this new virus.
 But the journey from these first trials to actually having a product that you can shoot into people's arms is very long and hard to shortcut.
 You need to know whether the vaccine is safe, whether it triggers an immune reaction.
 Then you need to know whether it's actually effective at preventing infections.
 You need to know what dose to use, how many doses to use, whether it also works in elderly people who are more at risk.
 All of these steps take time, and if you don't go through them, you might run the risk of creating a product that has really severe side effects or that is rolled out widely but just doesn't work.

 So the experts I've spoken to feel that it will probably take between 12 and 18 months to even develop a working vaccine, let alone then to create the manufacturing capacity to create enough doses and then to distribute those doses and to actually inject them into people.
 This is not going to be a fast process.
 And until that process is complete, COVID-19 is going to be a part of our lives.